 In all likelihood, you will have to replace a manhole cover at some stage.
-This could be a result of a vehicles load damaging the manhole cover due to its weight, eroded road or pavement surface around the manhole cover or even rust/age having taken its toll.
+This could be a result of a vehicle load damaging the manhole cover due to its weight, eroded road or pavement surface around it or even rust/age has taken its toll.

-All in all, it is imperative that damaged manhole covers are replaced as soon as possible as it can be a serious safety hazard for pedestrians, cyclists and motorists.
+All in all, it is imperative that damaged manhole covers are replaced as soon as possible as they can be a serious safety hazard for pedestrians, cyclists and motorists.

 Plastic, Iron or Steel?